kalimora/f-team-cmpm-121/README.md

   "nextScenario": "challenge"
 }
 ```
-### F2.a - Everyone
-- Created scenarios.dsl file as a draft of what design we wanted the scenarios to look like.
-- Created json files that depicted different scenarios for the game.
-There is a tutorial scenario and a challenge scenario.
-- Imported the scenarios into the gameScene.js file.
-Along with that, we implemented the code by creating functions inside of the scenarioManager class.
-These functions include handTimeBasedEvents, loadScenario, applyingStartingConditions, handleScheduledEvents, checkVictoryConditions, and loadNextScenario.
-- Updated our previous code to work with the loading and saving within different scenarios (ex. recreating the grid of a scenario).

 ### F2.b - Everyone
 - Created a PlantType class, which dealt with the growing conditions and the special abilities.